michaelnuzzo/CompressOScope/README.md

 ## Overview

-The CompressOScope is an audio app and plugin which allows you to calculate and visualize a compressor's gain in real time.
+The CompressOScope is an audio app and plugin which allows you to calculate and visualize a [dynamic range compressor](https://en.wikipedia.org/wiki/Dynamic_range_compression)'s gain in real time.
+To use the CompressOScope, set up a stereo recording track and route the input of the compressor you want to measure on to channel 1 (L) and the output to channel 2 (R).
+If there is an offset or delay between the input and output, make sure to correct for this as the CompressOScope works best with aligned input/output signals.

 <div  align="center">